 The sensing diaphragm of a pressure transducer (PT), as supplied on an outdoor hydrogen compressor, unexpectedly ruptured and released approximately 0.1 kilograms hydrogen to atmosphere from the compressor discharge line.
 At time of incident, personnel nearby were alerted by a loud 'pop' and dust disturbance.
 Simultaneously, the facility monitoring system detected loss of the PT signal and initiated equipment shutdown.
-Facility personnel then closed isolation hand valves to stop the leak, locked and tagged out the equipment, and view more
+Facility personnel then closed isolation hand valves to stop the leak, locked and tagged out the equipment, and restricted the area.
+The failed component, a cigar type PT rated to 20,000 psi, originally supplied and installed by the manufacturer as part of the compressor package, was removed and inspected.
+Inspection revealed severed wires, a view more

 The System Shutdown logic activated and the compressor automatically shut down on high vibration.
 When the operator investigated the unplanned shutdown, two broken compressor head fasteners were noted lying on the deck.